syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 documentation: ug
 ---

-# Selection in .NET MAUI SfCircularChart
+# Selection in .NET MAUI Chart

-The [SfCircularChart]() provides selection behavior, which allows you to select or highlight a segment in a series using the [DataPointSelectionBehavior]().
+The [SfCircularChart]() provides selection behavior support, which allows you to select or highlight a segment (data points) in a series using the [DataPointSelectionBehavior]().

-## Enable Selection
+## Enable selection

-To enable the data point selection in the [SfCircularChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
-The selection instance should then be set to the chart series [SelectionBehavior]() property.
+To enable the data point selection, create an instance of the series [SelectionBehavior]() property.
+And the following code example shows how to configure and specify the brush for the highlighted segment using [DataPointSelectionBehavior]().

 {% tabs %}